abbasbanani94/Addressvalidation/README.md

 - click on validate button.
 - the form will run the API request for each address and create a new file in the same location of the original.

+* There are two files with names of test file.csv and test fileVaildated.csv to see how they look like